-The variation of the the ratio $k^-/k^+$ with $\sqrt{s_{\mathtt{NN}}}$ is shown in fig. 1c.
-Our new IHRG model prediction for the $k^-/k^+$ profile (red dashed curve) is almost indistinguishable from the prediction of the ideal HRG model (black solid curve).
-For $k^-/k^+$, all featured experimental data show very good agreement with our IHRG model as well as the ideal HRG model.
-Only the lower energy PHENIX measurement \cite{Adler:2006xd} near $\sqrt{s_{\mathtt{NN}}}$ = 100 GeV is quiet overestimated by all thermal models considered in this research.
-Our CRMC EPOS $1.99$ simulations for the $k^-/k^+$ ratio seem to reproduce the monotonic increase feature of the $k^-/k^+$ experimental data quite well up to the very high energy limit ($\sim$ 10 TeV).
-In the low energy limit up to about $\sqrt{s_{\mathtt{NN}}}$ = 30 GeV, CRMC EPOS $1.99$ simulations seem to be very well compatible with the data of the $k^-/k^+$ ratio produced by both the thermal models and the available experimental data.
-The same feature is observed in the high energy limit from about $\sqrt{s_{\mathtt{NN}}}$ = 3 TeV.
-Between the previous two extreme limits in the intermediate energy regime, our CRMC simulations doesn't fit well with neither the experimental nor the thermal model data.
+In Fig. 1c, the variation of the ratio $k^-/k^+$ with $\sqrt{s_{\mathtt{NN}}}$ is illustrated.
+Our new IHRG model's prediction for the $k^-/k^+$ profile (red dashed curve) closely mirrors that of the ideal HRG model (black solid curve).
+For $k^-/k^+$, all the featured experimental data exhibit excellent agreement with both our IHRG model and the ideal HRG model.
+Only the PHENIX measurement at lower energies near $\sqrt{s_{\mathtt{NN}}}$ = 100 GeV \cite{Adler:2006xd} appears to be slightly overestimated by all thermal models considered in this study.
+Our CRMC EPOS $1.99$ simulations for the $k^-/k^+$ ratio effectively capture the monotonically increasing trend observed in the experimental data up to the very high energy limit (approximately 10 TeV).
+In the low energy range up to about $\sqrt{s_{\mathtt{NN}}}$ = 30 GeV, CRMC EPOS $1.99$ simulations align well with both the thermal models and the available experimental data for the $k^-/k^+$ ratio.
+This alignment persists in the high energy range starting from about $\sqrt{s_{\mathtt{NN}}}$ = 3 TeV.
+However, between these two extremes in the intermediate energy regime, our CRMC simulations do not align well with either the experimental or the thermal model data.

-The variation of the the ratio $\pi^-/ \pi^+$ with $\sqrt{s_{\mathtt{NN}}}$ is shown in fig. 1d.
-For $\pi^-/ \pi^+$, all the featured experimental data show very good agreement with our IHRG model (red dashed curve) as well as with the ideal HRG model (black solid curve except for the lower energy E895 measurement data $\sqrt{s_{\mathtt{NN}}}$ $\simeq$ 2 GeV \cite{Lisa:2005vw}, which are quiet underestimated by all thermal models considered in this research.
-Our CRMC simulations data seem to agree well with the available experimental data as well as with the featured thermal models starting from about 10 GeV all the way to ($\sim$ 10 TeV).
+Fig. 1d illustrates the variation of the ratio $\pi^-/ \pi^+$ with $\sqrt{s_{\mathtt{NN}}}$.
+For $\pi^-/ \pi^+$, all the featured experimental data exhibit strong agreement with both our IHRG model (red dashed curve) and the ideal HRG model (black solid curve), except for the lower energy E895 measurement data near $\sqrt{s_{\mathtt{NN}}} \simeq 2$ GeV \cite{Lisa:2005vw}, which are underestimated by all thermal models considered in this study.
+Our CRMC simulations align well with the considered $\pi^-/ \pi^+$ experimental data as well as with the featured thermal models starting from approximately 10 GeV up to the very high energy range (approximately 10 TeV).